chubbymaggie/DDFF2/README.md

 Rationale: for compressed files, only these 5 4KB spots are seems to be enough, maybe even less.
 However, a patched byte(s) in low-entropy text/executable file can be located between spots and files would be treated as similar, erroneously.

-By default, only files/directories larger than 1MB are dumped.
-Modify LIMIT variable in ddff.py to change this.

 Directories are compared using Merkle trees, read [here](https://github.com/DennisYurichev/DDFF2/blob/master/compare_two_folders.md) about my short example, what this is.